miguelsimon/petutils/README.md

 ### Dockerized integration tests

+My current thinking is that integration tests against nexus can be run in the following framework; there's been discussion about [adding catch2-based tests to nexus](https://next.ific.uv.es:8888/miguelsimon/nexus/compare/petalo...petalo-tests) and while this is a good idea for unit tests, integration tests require complex analysis that is easier to do externally in python.

 [petalo-integration-tests](petalo-integration-tests) contains integration tests to run against the nexus install, expressed as bash scripts (we can easily add python code to actually check the simulation outputs).

 They can be mounted in the docker container and launched with this unwieldy command, and are easy to run within a continuous integration pipeline: